7 Hopper HQ Alternatives: Better Grid Planners and Free Plans That Last

 What to look for in a Hopper HQ alternative

-1. A genuinely free plan
+1. A free plan you can keep

-2. Flat pricing that does not climb
+2. Pricing that does not climb

 3. Multi-platform coverage